Thpwg/AGI-SCI-index/README.md

 A small detail to bear in mind for potential translators, or for any other project.<br>
 All Sierra games are more or less buggy.
 There are no exceptions!<br>
-It may be a simple error in the code that prevents a phrase or action<br> from being displayed, or it may be a serious crash.<br>
+It may be a simple error in the code that prevents a phrase<br>
+or action from being displayed, or it may be a serious crash.<br>
 For Talkie games, dubbing is sometimes missing.<br>
 In other words, there's a lot of work to be done.